gabriela-framework/gabriela/docs/README.md

 ````

-*For readability, in the next examples, I will only use the module declaration object literal.
-Running it and starting Gabriela
-is assumed in all examples*

 The first thing you will notice is that a module is just a simple javascript object literal that
 has some properties.
 This is called a module declaration.
 In a module declaration, only the `name` is
 mandatory.
 Everything else is optional.

+*For readability, in the next examples, I will only use the module declaration object literal.
+Running it and starting Gabriela
+is assumed in all examples*

 You will also notice that the module declaration has the `moduleLogic` property that accepts an array of
 middleware objects.
 This is called a **middleware block**.
-There are 5 middleware blocks in Gabriela:
+There are 6 middleware blocks in Gabriela:

+- init
+- validators
 - security
-- validators
 - preLogicTransformers
 - moduleLogic
 - postLogicTransformers

 Every middleware block does the same thing; executes all the functions that you have given to it in the above order.
-First, `security` block is executed, then `validators` and then all the way to `postLogicTransformers`.
+First, `init` block is executed, then `validators` and then all the way to `postLogicTransformers`.
 It is important
 to note that every middleware block does the same thing: it executes given functions in order. `security` block does not
 handle security for you automatically and validators block does not handle validation for you automatically.
 These blocks
 are only logical structures in which you put functions that do a certain thing.
 For example, if you have a function that checks